stfnwong/malcpp/README.md

 What (if any) exceptions should be throw in the `Value` class?
 For now things like bounds errors are handled by just throwing `std::logic_error` but this doesn't make sense to do long term.

+I noticed that reference cpp implementation uses a custom reference counted pointer.
+The `Environment` object is also reference counted by inheriting from `RefCounted`, which implements `acquire()` and `release()` methods that increment and decrement the reference count.
+I guess this is one way to avoid using a shared pointer?